 Hypnotherapy can help highly sensitive children to cope with life

-I’ve been using hypnotherapy in Reading, Thame, Oxford, London (Holborn) and Wallingford to help these children to develop a different means of approaching their sensitivities.
-If your child falls under this heading then hypnotherapy could help.
+I’ve been using hypnotherapy in Reading, Thame, Oxford, London (Holborn) and Wallingford to help these highly sensitive children to develop a different means of approaching their sensitivities.
+If your child falls under this heading then hypnotherapy and its allied approaches could help.

 I’m more than used to working with such children.
 Many people on the autistic spectrum have a high sensitivity to sensory stimuli and a good deal of my work with these people lies in helping them to adjust their response to smells, sounds, sights and touch-based sensations which once seemed overwhelming.

 They learn to cope with these stimuli and hypnotherapy could help your child too.

 Is your child highly sensitive?
 If so, keep reading.
 Hypnotherapy could help.

 Highly sensitive children will commonly have problems coping with things which other people barely notice.
 A smell which we haven’t registered will repel them.
 Unremarkable tastes will seem like vinegar in their mouths.
 Sounds, sights, labels in clothes will send them mad.